 adjective (chillier, chilliest)

-- 1Uncomfortably cool or cold: it had turned chilly a chilly dayMore example sentences
+- 1Uncomfortably or unpleasantly cold: a chilly February eveningMore example sentences

 - Sultry summer evenings gave way to chilly autumn and cold winter nights.